wp-plugins/btc-exchange-widget/readme.txt

 = Where does the widget get it's data? =

-This widget gets the most-recent available exchange rate data from Blockchain.info by using their ticker API.
+This widget gets the most-recent available exchange rate data from bitcoinaverage.com by using their ticker API.

 == Screenshots ==

-1. This is an example of the widget w/ default settings in the standard Twenty Fourteen theme.
+1. This is an example of the widget w/ default settings - exact display is dependent on your theme.

 == Changelog ==